MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Use/add-in.md

 [!INCLUDE [Privacy by design](../includes/privacy-by-design.md)]

-## To turn off the add-in
+## To opt out of the Insights add-in

-You can turn off the add-in by opting out of MyAnalytics.
-See [Can I opt out of MyAnalytics?](dashboard-2.md#can-i-opt-out-of-myanalytics) for how-to steps.
+The way to opt out of the Insights add-in bis to opt out of MyAnalytics.
+For instructions, see [Can I opt out of MyAnalytics?](opt-out-of-mya.md).

+To remove the Insights add-in icon from the ribbon, see [To remove Insights from Outlook](#to-remove-insights-from-outlook).

 ## To remove Insights from Outlook

+Follow these steps to remove from the Outlook ribbon the icon for the Insights add-in.

 1. On the Outlook Home Ribbon, select the **Get Add-ins** icon.